Move data with less drag and more truth.

 Built for the infrastructure beneath the glamour: staging, ETL transport, ingestion preparation, and system-to-system movement at operational scale.
 Where the actual cost lives.

 Inserted, malformed, dropped, and skipped are distinct output categories.
+0 dropped, 0 malformed, consistent across runs.
 Production observability, not optimistic black-box summaries.

 Patent-filed architecture